alex-greff/unity-wave-survival-game/README.md

 You are also able to flip your own local gravity at will which allows for many new movement techniques to be mastered and utilized effectively.

 ## Accessing the Shop
 To access the shop, simply stand on the shop block for a couple seconds.
-You will see an indicator appear above it displaying the opening progress).
+You will see an indicator appear above it displaying the opening progress.

 ## Controls
 * **A** - Move left.